yunseo-kim/yunseo-kim.github.io/_posts/en/2021-01-31-GitHub-Markdown-Syntax-Summary.md

 ---
 title: "GitHub Markdown Syntax Summary"
 description: >-
-  Learn what Markdown is and summarize the main Markdown syntax based on GitHub Flavored Markdown for GitHub Pages blog hosting.
+  Learn what Markdown is and summarize key Markdown syntax based on GitHub Flavored Markdown for GitHub Pages blog hosting.
-categories:
+categories: [AI & Data, Blogging]
-  - Blogging
-tags:
+tags: [Jekyll, Markdown]
-  - Jekyll
-toc: true
-toc_sticky: true
+image: /assets/img/technology.jpg
 ---

 To utilize GitHub Pages, it's necessary to understand **markdown** syntax.
-This summary is based on GitHub's official documents [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) and [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
+This summary is based on GitHub's official documents: [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) and [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 ## 1. What is Markdown
 > **Markdown** is a lightweight markup language based on plain text.
 It is used to write formatted documents in plain text and is characterized by its easy and simple syntax compared to general markup languages.
 It is widely used in README files distributed with application software or online posts because it can be easily converted to formatted documents such as HTML and Rich Text Format (RTF).